GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 python -m pip install teradatasql
 ```

+If you plan to perform row level hashing on teradata, you will need to install a UDF that implements sha256 on your Teradata instance.
+An example can be found [here](.https://downloads.teradata.com/forum/extensibility/sha-2-udfs-for-teradata).

 After installing the Data Validation package you will
 have access to the `data-validation -h` or `python -m data_validation -h`
 tool on your CLI.